Bombing of the Banski Dvori

 The bombing of the Banski Dvori (bombardiranje Banskih dvora) was a Yugoslav Air Force strike on the Banski Dvori in Zagreb—the official residence of the President of Croatia at the time of the Croatian War of Independence.
 The airstrike occurred on 7 October 1991, as a part of a Yugoslav Air Force attack on a number of targets in the Croatian capital city.
 One civilian was reported killed by strafing of the Tuškanac city district and four were injured.

-At the time of the attack, Croatian President Franjo Tuđman was in the building, meeting Stjepan Mesić, then President of the Presidency of Yugoslavia, and Ante Marković, then Prime Minister of Yugoslavia, but none of them were injured in the attack.
+At the time of the attack, Croatian President Franjo Tuđman was in the building, meeting Stjepan Mesić (the President of the Presidency of Yugoslavia) and Ante Marković (the Prime Minister of Yugoslavia), but none of them were injured in the attack.
 In immediate aftermath, Tuđman remarked that the attack was apparently meant to destroy the Banski Dvori as the seat of the statehood of Croatia.
 Marković blamed Yugoslav Defence Secretary General Veljko Kadijević, who denied the accusation and suggested the event was staged by Croatia.
 The attack prompted international condemnation and consideration of economic sanctions against Yugoslavia.
 The presidential residence was immediately moved to the Presidential palace, which was formerly known as Villa Zagorje.
 The Banski Dvori sustained significant damage, but repairs started only in 1995.
 The building later became the seat of the Croatian Government.

 Background

-In 1991, the first multi-party elections were held in Croatia, with Franjo Tuđman's win raising nationalist tensions further in an already tense SFR Yugoslavia.
+In 1990, the first multi-party elections were held in Croatia, with Franjo Tuđman's win raising nationalist tensions further in an already tense SFR Yugoslavia.
 The Serb politicians left the Sabor and declared the autonomy of areas that would soon become part of the unrecognized Republic of Serbian Krajina, which had the intention on achieving independence from Croatia.
 As tensions rose, Croatia declared independence in June 1991.
 However, the declaration was suspended for three months, until 8 October 1991.
 The suspension came about as the European Economic Community and the Conference on Security and Cooperation in Europe urged Croatia that it would not be recognized as an independent state because of the possibility of a civil war in Yugoslavia.
 The tensions escalated into the Croatian War of Independence when the Yugoslav People's Army and various Serb paramilitaries mobilized inside Croatia.
 On 3 October, the Yugoslav Navy renewed its blockade of the main ports of Croatia.
 This move followed months of standoff and the capture of Yugoslav military installations in Dalmatia and elsewhere.
 These events are now known as the Battle of the barracks.
 That resulted in the capture of significant quantities of weapons, ammunition and other equipment by the Croatian Army, including 150 armoured personnel carriers, 220 tanks and 400 artillery pieces of 100 mm caliber or larger, 39 barracks and 26 other facilities including two signals centres and a missile base.
 It also coincided with the end of Operation Coast-91, in which the Yugoslav forces failed to occupy the coastline in an attempt to cut off Dalmatia's access to the rest of Croatia.